Scoop Jackson (writer)

-Robert "Scoop" Jackson (born November 23, 1963) is an American sports journalist, author and cultural critic currently contributing to ESPN.com.
+Robert "Scoop" Jackson (born November 23, 1963) is an American sports journalist, author and cultural critic.
+He is a columnist for the Chicago Sun-Times, and was previously the senior editor and national columnist for ESPN.com, senior editor for SLAM Magazine, and executive editor for XXL Magazine.

 Early life

-Jackson was born and raised in Chicago, where he still lives with his wife Tracy and two sons; he was born the day after U.S. President John F. Kennedy was assassinated, and Jackson was named after his uncle joked, "This boy scooped Kennedy.
+Jackson was born and raised in Chicago, where he still lives with his wife Tracy and two sons; he was born the day after U.S. President John F. Kennedy was assassinated.
+He received the nickname "Scoop" after his uncle joked, "This boy scooped Kennedy.
 Put him on the cover of the paper."
 He attended Luther High School South in Chicago, was educated at Xavier University (LA) and received a Master in Arts degree from Howard University where he made the National Dean's List in 1990-91 before becoming a journalist.
 His father was a writer for the Rocky Mountain News in Denver.